rubenafo/yfMongo/README.md

 ### Features
 * Retrieve stock data from Yahoo Finance using Yahoo tickers
 * Store tickers locally in MongoDb
+* Retrieve some indexes constituent data
-* Update the content daily
+* Update tickers data daily
 * Fetch by date range
 * Export the data to JSON and CSV